bertyhell/openwebcad/README.md

   - drag right, to select by containing
 - Export drawing as an SVG file
 - Export drawing as an PNG file
+- Save and load drawings from/to json files

 ### Possible future feature ideas (TODO) in order of likelihood
 - Eraser tool to delete segments
+  - Max distance to delete
 - Draw with snap points for
   - circle tangents
   - nearest point on line
+  - prioritize certain snap points over others
 - Edit existing lines and circles by dragging endpoints/middle points
 - Move, rotate, scale shapes
+- Align shapes to each other
 - Select line color and thickness
 - Layers for drawing shapes in different layers that can be toggled on or off
 - Array copy shapes